CassandraMaldonado/rag-qa-tuner/README.md

 ## Overview

-This chatbot provides accurate, up-to-date information about the UChicago MSADS program by:
+This chatbot provides accurate information about the UChicago MSADS program by:

 - **Web Scraping**: Automatically scraped the UChicago Data Science Institute website.
 - **Smart Chunking**: Created optimized text chunks for important facts.
 - **Semantic Search**: Used FAISS vector search with keyword boosting for information retrieval.
 - **Enhanced Generation**: Used OpenAI GPT 3.5 for answers.

-### Optimized Query Handling

 ## Technical Architecture